cambridge-collection/epsilon-search/README.md

 The Darwin Search API is based on [CUDL Search](https://github.com/cambridge-collection/cudl-search).

-For the Darwin release, use the `darwin-main` branch; the `main` branch contains the original CUDL Search code.
+For the Epsilon Editorial release, use the `epsilon-editorial` branch; the `main` branch contains the original CUDL Search code.

 ## Prerequisites